Paul David Manson: Early life and education

-Born in Trail, BC, Paul Manson attended both Royal Roads and Royal Military College of Canada.
+Born in Trail, British Columbia, Manson attended both Royal Roads and Royal Military College of Canada.
 He was appointed Cadet Wing Commander in both colleges winning the H.E.
 Sellars Award at Royal Roads and the Sword of Honour at RMC.
 After graduating from RMC in 1956, he attended Queen's University in Kingston, and received a Bachelor of Science in Electrical Engineering in 1957.

-He is a graduate of the Canadian Forces Staff College and attended National Defence College from 1973-1974.
+Manson was a graduate of the Canadian Forces Staff College and attended National Defence College from 1973-1974.

 Military career

 Manson received his wings in 1957 and subsequently served as a fighter pilot in Germany, France and Canada.
 He flew the CF-100, F-86 Sabre, the CF-104 Starfighter and the CF-101 Voodoo.
 He served as Commanding Officer of 441 Tactical Fighter Squadron before becoming Program Manager of the New Fighter Aircraft Program in 1977, which led to the selection of the CF-18 Hornet.
 He went on to be Commander 1 Canadian Air Group in 1980, Commander, Air Command in 1983 and Assistant Deputy Minister in the Department of National Defence in 1985.
 In 1986, Prime Minister Brian Mulroney appointed him Canada's Chief of the Defence Staff, a position he held until his retirement from the military in 1989.